camelinaction/camelinaction2/chapter15/osgi-msf/README.md

     mvn install

-To run this example in Apache Karaf 2.3 or better, then start Karaf with
+To run this example in Apache Karaf 4.0.8 or better, then start Karaf with

     bin/karaf        (Unix)
     bin/karaf.bat    (Windows)

 To add Apache Camel to Karaf, run the following command:

-    features:chooseurl camel 2.12.3
-    features:install camel
+    feature:repo-add camel 2.18.1
-    features:install camel-cxf
+    feature:install http camel camel-cxf

 To install this application run the following command:

-    osgi:install -s mvn:com.camelinaction/riderautoparts-osgi/1.0
+    bundle:install -s mvn:com.camelinaction/riderautoparts-osgi-msf/2.0.0

+To spin up additional route instances, simply add configuration to Karaf's etc directory with a name like:

+    camelinaction.fileinventoryroutefactory-path1.cfg

+and contents like:

+    path=file://target/inventory/updates